Baker Street tube station: The station today

 Baker Street station is the combination of three separate stations, with several booking offices throughout its operational years.
-Major changes took place in 1891-93 and 1910–12.
-The first part is the Circle Line station, which has its two platforms now used by the Circle and Hammersmith & City lines.
+There were major changes in 1891–93 and 1910–12.
+The first part is the Metropolitan line station, whose two platforms are now used by the Circle and Hammersmith & City lines.
 They are situated on a roughly east-to-west alignment beneath Marylebone Road, spanning approximately the stretch between Upper Baker Street and Allsop Place.
 This was part of the original Metropolitan Railway from Bishop's Road (now Paddington (Circle and Hammersmith & City lines) station to Farringdon Street (now Farringdon) which opened on 10 January 1863.

-The platforms serving the main branch of the Metropolitan line towards Harrow, Uxbridge and beyond are located within the triangle formed by Marylebone Road, Upper Baker Street and Allsop Place, following the alignment of Allsop place.
-This station is the second section which opened on 13 April 1868 by the Metropolitan & St. John's Wood Railway.
+The platforms serving the main branch of the Metropolitan line towards Harrow and beyond are located within the triangle formed by Marylebone Road, Upper Baker Street and Allsop Place, following the alignment of Allsop Place.
+This station is the second section which was opened on 13 April 1868 by the Metropolitan & St. John's Wood Railway.
 This was later absorbed by the Metropolitan Railway, which is usually known to them as Baker Street East station.

 The final section is the deep-level tube station of the Baker Street & Waterloo Railway (now part of the Bakerloo line), situated at a lower level beneath the site of Baker Street East, opened on 10 March 1906.
-This part of the station now contains four platforms which are used by both the Bakerloo and Jubilee lines.
+This part of the station now contains four platforms, two each for the Bakerloo and Jubilee lines.

 This station is a terminus for some Metropolitan line trains, but there is also a connecting curve that joins to the Circle line just beyond the platforms, allowing Metropolitan line through services to run to Aldgate.
 The deep-level Bakerloo and Jubilee lines platforms are arranged in a cross-platform interchange layout and there are track connections between the two lines just to the north of the station.
 Access to the Bakerloo and Jubilee lines is only via escalators.

-With ten platforms overall, Baker Street has the most London Underground platforms of any station on the network.
+With ten platforms overall, Baker Street has the most amount of London Underground platforms of any station on the network.
 Since Swiss Cottage and St John's Wood have replaced the former three stations between Finchley Road and Baker Street on the Metropolitan line, it takes an average of five and a half minutes to travel between them.
 Essentially, the Metropolitan Line operates as a fast service while the Jubilee Line offers local service between the two stations.

 As part of the Transported by Design programme of activities, on 15 October 2015, after two months of public voting, Baker Street underground station's platforms were elected by Londoners as one of the 10 favourite transport design icons.

 The former Chiltern Court Restaurant above the station is still in use today as the Metropolitan Bar, part of the Wetherspoons pub chain.
 The rest of the block, known as Chiltern Court and completed by the Metropolitan Railway's in-house architect, Charles Walter Clark in 1929, houses residential apartments.